Cranberry Sauce with Apple, Orange, and Cinnamon

-- 1/4 cup brown sugar packed, light or dark
+- 1/4 cup light brown sugar, packed

 - 1/4 cup maple syrup

-- 1 large apple peeled and diced to bite-sized pieces
+- 1 large apple, peeled and diced to bite-sized pieces

 - 1/2 cup water

-Bring sauce to a boil and allow to simmer, stirring occasionally, for 15-20 minutes.
+- Bring sauce to a boil and allow to simmer, stirring occasionally, for 15-20 minutes.
 Sauce has finished cooking when cranberries have have burst, giving the sauce it’s trademark thick texture.
 Before removing from heat, taste test the sauce; if sauce is too tart, add 1 tablespoon of syrup or brown sugar until desired sweetness is reached.